 Travel from the neo-colonial white city of Arequipa and the remote villages and irrigated terraces of Colca to the imperial capital of Cusco.
-From Cusco’s narrow Inca and colonial streets, journey to the wide- open spaces of the Sacred Valley and then to the “lost city” of Machu Picchu via a spectacular train ride.
-Our trip ends in the Amazon basin, the most biodiverse place on Earth and a chance to relax in our comfortable rainforest Eco-Lodge.
+From Cusco’s narrow Inca and colonial streets, we will journey to the wide-open spaces of the Sacred Valley and then to the “lost city” of Machu Picchu via a spectacular train ride.
+Our trip ends in the Amazon basin, the most biologically diverse place on Earth and a chance to relax in our comfortable rainforest Ecolodge.

 Transfer to the hotel in Lima.

-Flight to Arequipa, 1000 km south of Lima.
-Morning free to become accustomed to the altitude (2,380 metres).
-After lunch the city tour of Arequipa includes the Jesuit church and San Francisco, as well as the unique "city-within-a-city" which is the 16th century Santa Catalina convent.
+Flight to Arequipa, 1000 km south of Lima; morning free to become accustomed to the altitude (2,380 meters): After lunch the city tour of Arequipa includes the Jesuit church and San Francisco church, as well as the unique "city-within-a-city" which is the 16th century Santa Catalina convent.

-An early start for the journey to the Colca Canyon, five hours from Arequipa.
-We leave the valley and climb to the road's highest point at 4,450 metres.
+An early start for the journey to the Colca Canyon, five hours from Arequipa: We leave the valley and climb to the road's highest point at 4,450 meters.
 In the afternoon you will be free to explore the village of Chivay on foot and visit the local thermal baths.

 We leave Chivay to travel to Cruz del Condor to observe condors as they rise from the valley floor on the morning thermals.
 Later in the day we will have a chance to visit the typical villages of Tapay, Pinchillo, Maca and Yanque, arriving in Arequipa in the late afternoon.

-A late morning flight to Cusco; afternoon free to relax and get used to the altitude (3, 400 metres) or explore the historic centre on foot.
+A late morning flight to Cusco; afternoon free to relax and get used to the altitude (3400 meters) or explore the historic centre on foot.
 The evening can be spent enjoying the fine local Novo Andean cuisine and a folkloric show.

-The Libertador Tambopata Eco-Lodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR).
+The Tambopata Ecolodge is situated on the banks of the Tambopata River in the heart of the Tambopata National Reserve (TNR).
 The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
-But, with a location just four hours from Cusco (a thirty- minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Eco-Lodge is one of the most accessible rainforest destinations in Latin America.
+But, with a location just four hours from Cusco (a thirty- minute commercial flight, transfer to the river port and a three-hour boat ride to the lodge), our Ecolodge is one of the most accessible rainforest destinations in Latin America.

-Flight to Puerto Maldonado and journey to the lodge.
-You will be met at the airport by your naturalist guide and transferred to a dugout canoe for the trip up the Tambopata River to the lodge.
-The Libertador Tambopata Eco-Lodge is situated in the heart of the Tambopata National Reserve.
-The remoteness and tranquillity of our lodge make for a richly rewarding visit to the rainforest.
+Flight to Puerto Maldonado and journey to the lodge: You will be met at the airport by your naturalist guide and transferred to a dugout canoe for the trip up the Tambopata River to the lodge.
+The Tambopata Ecolodge is situated in the heart of the Tambopata National Reserve.
+The remoteness and tranquility of our lodge make for a richly rewarding visit to the rainforest.
 In the late afternoon you will set off for an introductory walk into the forest behind the lodge.
 Frequently seen mammals on this trail are saddle-back tamarinds, brown capuchins and agoutis.

 A family of giant otters lives in the vicinity of the lake and are often observed.
 Birds abound, especially rufescent tiger- herons, great egrets, wattled jacanas, hoatzin, the noisy donacobius and many others.
 The afternoon is for exploring the forest close to the lodge (with or without your guide), relaxing and bathing in the cool stream beside the lodge, or visiting our tree platforms.